Ensemble-Based Data Assimilation for Material Model Characterization in High-Velocity Impact: Application to HVI

 \subsection{EnKF Inversion Results}

 We employ the developed EnKF inversion framework to calibrate the model parameters $C$, $D_4$, and $\gamma_0$.
-The ensemble size is set to $N_{\rm e} = 100$ and the total number of EnKF iterations to $M = 20$.
-This ensemble size provides sufficient accuracy while maintaining a reasonable computational cost, and the chosen number of iterations ensures the convergence of the analysis.
 The initial guess for the unknown parameters is taken as the mean of the initial ensemble $\bm{u}_0$.
 The prior covariance matrix $\mathbf{C}_0$ is assumed diagonal, with the standard deviation of each component set to $10\%$ of its initial guess.

-To evaluate the performance of the EnKF inversion framework described in Algorithm~\ref{alg:enkf_inversion}, we consider four scenarios that differ in the initial guess $\bm{u}_0$ and in the amount of synthetic observation data: \begin{enumerate} \item Case 1: under-biased initial guess, $\bm{u}_0 = 0.75\,\bm{u}_{\text{true}}$, where $\bm{u}_{\text{true}}$ denotes the baseline (true) parameter values; \item Case 2: over-biased initial guess, $\bm{u}_0 = 1.25\,\bm{u}_{\text{true}}$; \item Case 3: same initial guess as Case~1 but with fewer observations, i.e., $N_{\rm o}=10$ and an observation line of length $L=3.3$~mm from the center of the impact zone. \item Case 4: strongly biased initial guess, $\bm{u}_0 = 2.5\,\bm{u}_{\text{true}} = [0.0325,\,1.1845,\,3.85]^\text{T}$, where the initial guesses for all parameters deviate by $150\%$ from their true values; \end{enumerate}
+To evaluate the performance of the EnKF inversion framework described in Algorithm~\ref{alg:enkf_inversion}, we consider four scenarios that differ in the initial guess $\bm{u}_0$ and in the amount of synthetic observation data: \begin{enumerate} \item Case 1: under-biased initial guess, $\bm{u}_0 = 0.75\,\bm{u}_{\text{true}}$, where $\bm{u}_{\text{true}}$ denotes the baseline (true) parameter values; \item Case 2: over-biased initial guess, $\bm{u}_0 = 1.25\,\bm{u}_{\text{true}}$; \item Case 3: same initial guess as Case~1 but with fewer observations, i.e., $N_{\rm o}=10$ and an observation line of length $L=3.3$~mm from the center of the impact zone. \item Case 4: strongly biased initial guess, $\bm{u}_0 = 2.5\,\bm{u}_{\text{true}}$, where the initial guesses for all parameters deviate by $150\%$ from their true values;